Thinkific vs. Teachable: A LMS Platform-as-a-Service Feature Comparison

 Pro Tip: Marketing automation tools are here to stay.
 Use your marketing automation tool to power your course and membership program by taking advantage of AccessAlly’s deep 2-way street integration.
 It’s built to help you sell more, teach better, and engage with your students longer.

-Thinkific offers 4 pricing plans.
+Thinkific offers 4 paid pricing plans.
 The difference in each tier lays mostly in their feature sets.
 Every pricing plan includes unlimited members and courses, with the exception of the free version.

 On the basic plan at $49/month users unlock coupon functionality, affiliate functionality and reporting, dripped content course releases, email integrations, more advanced quizzing options, email integrations, and Zapier triggers.